 The Gamma Eta Chapter of the Rho Chi Society was established at the School of Pharmacy in 1986.
 Membership represents an honor bestowed on junior and senior pharmacy students.
 The organization promotes scholarship, friendship, and accomplishments in the Pharmacy profession.
-For additional information, please contact Dr. Jennifer Guzmán (jrguzman@rcm.upr.edu) at (787) 758-2525, ext.
+For additional information, please contact Dr. Sacha Rivera (sacha.rivera1@upr.edu) at (787) 758-2525, ext.
 5408.